 You will need to assess your income and assets if you are receiving DSP to determine whether you are eligible for NDIS.
 If you are not receiving income support, you will probably need the NDIS.

 There are three main components of the NDIS:

 - Health Care

 - Community Living Options

-Each component has different objectives, but they all work together to help people with disability live a more independent life.
+Each component has different objectives, but they all work together to help people with disability live more independently.